RSamaium/CanvasEngine/readme.md

 * `getLayerObject()` changed in Tiled class
 * Fix `getLayer()` in Tiled class
 * Fix display when an object layer is present in Tiled class
-* fix bug where variables would not properly reset in Animation class (SomeKittens)
+* Fix bug where variables would not properly reset in Animation class (SomeKittens)
+* Fix bug with IE if gamepad
 * Caching of sound already loaded

 ### v1.3.0